 💪🏼🏳️🌈Coming out was one of the hardest things I have ever had to do.
 Being from south Mississippi made it even more difficult.

-Years ago, after seeing so many kids take their lives because of bullying & being ridiculed for their differences, I felt like I needed to record what has helped me through the years.
+Years ago, after seeing so many kids take their lives because of bullying & being ridiculed for their differences, I felt like I needed to share what has helped me through my tough times.

-It is my heart put onto index cards and my prayer is that one kid may see it & realize that it REALLY does get better- So much better!
+This video is my heart put onto index cards.
+It is my prayer that one troubled kid may see it & realize that it REALLY does get better-

 Just don’t give up.